 Surrendering A Pet

 PAWS accepts animal intakes by appointment only, active February 1, 2018, by calling the PAWS Pet Help Line at 615-907-DOGS (3647).
-Sick, injured and biter animals are accepted immediately without an appointment.
+Sick, injured and biter animals will be accepted ASAP, without an appointment.
 Note this area is closed on Sundays and holidays.
 [Click here for full details and press release].

 This transition is in an effort to better serve the citizens and animals of Rutherford County, by providing a better customer service experience by reducing wait times for those bringing in stray animals and provide owners that are surrendering their pet with pertinent information and resources, so that they can make the most informed decision.
 This will not change the what animals we take, simply how we take them.

 Is there Any Way to Keep Him or Her?

 reasons that people choose to give up their pet.
 Many of these do have

 solutions and we encourage you to do everything possible to accommodate

 your pet or the stray into your household.
 If you need advice from us,

 please call us before you are to the point of total frustration.

 a situation that allows pets.
 There are plenty of landlords who do